Jump to navigation

-Administrative Review Division (ARD) serves as an independent third party review system that facilitates reviews of child welfare cases mandated by federal requirements.
+The Administrative Review Division serves as an independent third-party review system that facilitates reviews of child welfare cases mandated by federal requirements.
 These include foster care cases, in-home services cases, as well as child maltreatment referrals and assessments.
 Additional review populations include county foster home certification practices as well as the statewide child abuse hotline.
-The ARD also manages the Child Fatality Review Team (CFRT) process responsible for tracking and reviewing qualifying fatal, near fatal and egregious incidents of child maltreatment, and the Child Abuse/Neglect Dispute Review Section (CANDRS) appeal process for individuals with founded allegations of child abuse and neglect.
+The unit also manages the Child Fatality Review Team (CFRT) process responsible for tracking and reviewing qualifying fatal, near fatal and egregious incidents of child maltreatment, and the Child Abuse/Neglect Dispute Review Section (CANDRS) appeal process for individuals with founded allegations of child abuse and neglect.
 Visit the Administrative Review Division page to learn more.

-The CDHS Performance Management Division is comprised of three units:
+The CDHS Performance Management unit is comprised of C-Stat and County C-Stat.

 County C-Stat provides counties with services and resources to assist in performance improvement efforts on the county-facing C-Stat measures.
-Services include access to monthly performance data, peer-to-peer exchanges on effective county practices, and other products that establish connections between four CDHS Offices and six Divisions.
+Services include access to monthly performance data, peer-to-peer exchanges on effective county practices, and other products that establish connections between CDHS's offices and divisions.

 Visit the Performance Management page to learn more.